sourcegraph/sourcegraph-public-snapshot/doc/code_monitoring/explanations/best_practices.md

 # Best practices

-There are some best practices we recommend when creating code monitros.
+There are some best practices we recommend when creating code monitors.

 ## Privacy and visibility